 The series finales of The Originals and The Vampire Diaries have not been kind to Caroline Forbes.

 Warning: This article contains major spoilers from The Originals and The Vampire Diaries.
-If you don’t want to know how these series end, don’t read any further!
+If you’ve been living under a rock and haven’t seen how these shows end yet, don’t read any further!

 But nope.
 Klaus had to go be all selfless and take a stake to the heart.

 Yes, Stefan spent a large portion of his life attempting to atone for the guilt he felt for forcing his brother to turn.
 In the end, his sacrifice helped Damon live the human life that he’d taken from him.
 I do believe that Stefan’s storyline and development suffered to make room for Damon’s, but I can still get behind his reasoning and accept his sacrifice

 Klaus obviously wasn’t going to let his daughter die at the hands of the Hollow’s magic, so his sacrifice makes sense as well.
 He finally found a love that was worth giving up everything for.
 He successfully gained true immortality, but gave it up for his legacy to continue in a different way.
 The redemptive conclusion to his story is a good one.